allandao/random-word-robot/README.md

 On a private computer and on PythonAnywhere, modified versions of ```dictionary_robot_public.py``` and ```send_email_public.py``` are present with personal account details.
 Through PythonAnywhere's scheduled task system, this script is run daily in order to send a daily word and robot to my personal email!
 The local modified version is used for debugging and further testing.
 The public files are available for general use, which is why ```send_email_public.py``` must be modified with account details on line 11 and 12 if used by other users.

 Please download and run the scripts at your own discretion.
-Again, this project was simply made for fun and for personal use.
+Again, this project was simply made for fun and for personal use!

 ## Usage
 To run this project, download the files and navigate to the project files.